 Name:

 Date:Birthdate: SS#

 Work Area: Job Title:

 Date of positive TBST: Where?

-where :

 Treated with TB medication?
 Yes No

 Duration of treatment: Where?

 Names of medication:

 Have you received BCG vaccine?
-Yes, No Unknown Where?
+Yes, NoUnknown

+Whore?
 When?

+Where? when?

-Have you been exposed to a confirmed cas e of TB this syear?
-Yes No ·
+Have you been exposed to a confirmed ca se of TB this year?
+YesNo

 Have you received BCG vaccine?
-Yes,No Unknown
+Yes ,No Unknown

 Where?
 When?

+Where:

 Do you have any of the following?

 Chronic cough with sputum

 Yes

 No

 color of sputum

 Persistent night sweats

 Yes

 No

-voluntary weight loss
+Lnvoluntary weight loss

 Yes

 No

-hronic fatigue
+Chronic fatigue

 Yes

 No

-ny serious illness
+Any serious illness

 Yes

-No
+No No

-f you answered yes to any of the above, please explain 1:
+If you answered yes to any of the above ve, please explain:

-Are you under medical treatment for any medical condition at this time?
-Yes_____No
+Are you under medical treatment for a ny medical condi tion at this time?
+Yes No

-Please explain:
+lease explain:

-Faculty Signature
+Faculty Signature Da te